micropython/micropython/docs/library/ubluetooth.rst

                 # A client has written to this characteristic or descriptor.
                 conn_handle, attr_handle = data
             elif event == _IRQ_GATTS_READ_REQUEST:
                 # A client has issued a read.
-Note: this is a hard IRQ.
+Note: this is only supported on STM32.
-                # Return None to deny the read.
+                # Return a non-zero integer to deny the read (see below), or zero (or None)
-                # Note: This event is not supported on ESP32.
+                # to accept the read.
                 conn_handle, attr_handle = data
             elif event == _IRQ_SCAN_RESULT:
                 # A single scan result.